bhavikmk/bhavikmk.github.io/_posts/2024-03-26-CoolingTower.md

 excerpt: Engineering Notes for Cooling Tower
 ---

-# Cooling Tower

 - Cooling water is used to condense the steam in condenser. temperature of Cooling water rises and it needs to be cool down again in order to use it (closed loop).
 - Reduce temperature of water by extracting heat from water and emitting it to atmosphere. by means of evaporation of portion of water which carries extra heat of water thereby cooling it.

 Atmospheric air is having certain capacity to absorb the water vapors at a given temperature.
 Water vapors are created due to evaporation of water droplets.

 For evaporation of water, heat is required.
 This heat is obtained from the remaining water.
 So, the remaining water is cooled, as the heat is removed from it for evaporation.
 Rate of evaporation and hence, drop in cooling water temperature depends upon the following factors: